topo-gps/topo-gps-manual/en/routes/transportation_means.rst

 Motorcycle
 ----------
-This is useful for planning a motorcycle trip.
+The motorcycle transportation means is useful for planning or generating a motorcycle trip.
 An internet connection is necessary.
 In the settings you can set the following options:

 - Prefer curved roads: It will prefer roads with curves.
 That might give a more enjoyable trip.
 - Prefer unpaved roads: It will try to use the unpaved roads, and avoid the paved roads.